114th Infantry Regiment "Mantova": World War II

-After Italy's entry into World War II the two regiments of the Brigade "Mantova" were reformed by the regimental depots of the 9th Infantry Division "Pasubio": the 113th Infantry Regiment "Mantova" was reformed on 1 January 1942 in Verona by the depot of 79th Infantry Regiment "Pasubio", while the 114th Infantry Regiment "Mantova" had already been reformed on 10 December 1941 in Mantova by the depot of the 80th Infantry Regiment "Pasubio".
+After Italy's entry into World War II the two regiments of the Brigade "Mantova" were reformed by the regimental depots of the 9th Infantry Division "Pasubio": the 113th Infantry Regiment "Mantova" was reformed on 1 January 1942 in Verona by the depot of 79th Infantry Regiment "Pasubio", while the 114th Infantry Regiment "Mantova" had already been reformed on 10 December 1941 in Mantua by the depot of the 80th Infantry Regiment "Pasubio".
 On 15 March 1942 the two regiments were assigned to the 104th Infantry Division "Mantova", which also included the newly formed 121st Motorized Artillery Regiment, which had been formed by the 21st Artillery Regiment "Trieste" in Piacenza.
 The two infantry regiments consisted of a command, a command company, three fusilier battalions, a cannons company equipped with 47/32 anti-tank guns, and a mortar company equipped with 81mm Mod.
 35 mortars.

 The division remained in Piedmont until January 1943, when it was transferred to Nicastro in Calabria.
 After allied forces had landed on the Italian peninsula and the Armistice of Cassibile had been announced on 8 September 1943 the division remained loyal to King Victor Emmanuel III.
 The division joined the Italian Co-belligerent Army and on 16 October 1943 transferred its 113th Infantry Regiment "Mantova" to the US Fifth Army to guard American installations in Italy.
 On 30 October 1943 the division received the 76th Infantry Regiment "Napoli" as replacement for the 113th.
 On 1 October 1944 the division was renamed Combat Group "Mantova" and its units, the 76th and 114th infantry regiments and the 155th Artillery Regiment "Emilia", were equipped with British materiel.
 In spring 1945 the combat group joined the British Eighth Army for the Italian campaign, but soon afterwards the German forces in Italy surrendered.